CorticoAI/legal/terms_of_use.md

 Anything you post, upload, share, store, or otherwise provide through the Services is your “User Submission”.
 Some User Submissions may be viewable by other users.
 You are solely responsible for all User Submissions you contribute to the Services.
 You represent that all User Submissions submitted by you are accurate, complete, up-to-date, and in compliance with all applicable laws, rules and regulations.

 You understand that your conversation will be recorded and transcribed.
 It may be made available to journalists, public officials, researchers, other participants and partners in the project, and eventually the general public, at Cortico’s discretion.
 By participating, you grant permission for your conversation to be recorded and transcribed.
-You further authorize Cortico and its sublicensees to use, publish, and sublicense your recorded voice from an LVN conversation, and to assert copyright in that recording and transcription.
+You further authorize Cortico and its sublicensees to use, publish, and sublicense your recorded voice from an LVN conversation, and for the party submitting the recording to assert copyright in that recording and transcription.

 You agree that you will not post, upload, share, store, or otherwise provide through the Services any User Submissions that: (i) infringe any third party's copyrights or other rights (e.g., trademark, privacy rights, etc.); (ii) contain sexually explicit content or pornography; (iii) contain hateful, defamatory, or discriminatory content or incite hatred against any individual or group; (iv) exploit minors; (v) depict unlawful acts or extreme violence; (vi) depict animal cruelty or extreme violence towards animals; (vii) promote fraudulent schemes, multi-level marketing (MLM) schemes, get rich quick schemes, online gaming and gambling, cash gifting, work from home businesses, or any other dubious money-making ventures; or (viii) that violate any law.

+### Content Involving Others

+A large portion of the content uploaded through the Cortico platform is produced by our users, partners, and other third parties.
+The content is the sole responsibility of the party that submitted it.
+Cortico reserves the right to review or remove all content that appears on the Services, but we do not necessarily review all of it.
+So we cannot—and do not—take responsibility for any content that others provide through the Services.

 ### Licenses